What We Lose When We Lose Elizabeth Warren

 But that’s not all.
 For Warren’s supporters, she was a once-in-a-lifetime candidate who had not only the vision, but the plans (over 80 of them) to carry it out.
 When they lost her, they lost the candidate they believed best presented both the diagnosis and the cure not only to the assaults and indignities of the Trump era, but to the financial problems that disproportionately affect women and other marginalized groups.
 “A year ago, people weren’t talking about a 2-cent wealth tax, universal childcare, cancelling student loan debt for 43 million Americans while reducing the racial wealth gap, or breaking up big tech.
 Or expanding Social Security.
 And now they are,” Warren said in her remarks to staff.

 For them, Warren was the rare candidate who led with both her head and her heart, and their connection to her policies was heartbreakingly emotional.
 That’s because her campaign was rooted in listening to and understanding women’s experiences and then translating those experiences into concrete policy plans.
-It energized those who believed in progressive policy and the fundamental overhaul of our government’s structures, and her supporters saw her as the only one who stood a chance of getting change done rather than the choices we have now: a man who has promised a mountain of appealing progressive change but who many doubt has the ability to carry through on those promises, and a man who is running on name recognition and the status quo, and sneers at any large-scale proposals for progressive change.
+It energized those who believed in progressive policy and the fundamental overhaul of our government’s structures, and her supporters saw her as the only one who stood a chance of getting change done rather than the choices we have now: a man who has promised a mountain of appealing progressive change but who many doubt has the ability to follow through on those promises, and a man who is running on name recognition and the status quo, and sneers at any large-scale proposals for progressive change.

 Advertisement